 - All roles are preapproved by the relevant Aura data owner

-- Ad hoc data access request is individually approved by the data owner based on a business need and a finite period.
+- Ad hoc data access request is individually approved by the data owner based on a business need

-- All access to Customer Data is reviewed by the Data Owner and Information Security on a quarterly basis.
+- All access to Customer Data is reviewed by the Data Owner and Information Security

 - Accounts are always traceable back to an individual.